Erlangen Program at Large-1: Geometry of Invariants: Space of Cycles

-\begin{Definition} \emph{Inner \(\bs\)-product} of two cycles is given by the trace of their product as matrices:
+\begin{definition} \emph{Inner \(\bs\)-product} of two cycles is given by the trace of their product as matrices:

-\end{Definition} The above def\/inition is very similar to an inner product def\/ined in operator algebras~\cite{Arveson76}.
-This is not a coincidence: cycles act on points of \(\Space{R}{\sigma}\) by inversions, see Subsection~\ref{sec:invers-in-cycl}, and this action is linearised by FSCc, thus cycles can be viewed as linear operators as well.
+\end{definition} The above definition is very similar to an inner product defined in operator algebras~\cite{Arveson76}.
+This is not a coincidence: cycles act on points of \(\Space{R}{\sigma}\) by inversions, see subsection~\ref{sec:invers-in-cycl}, and this action is linearised by SFSCc, thus cycles can be viewed as linear operators as well.